Arokia-Bhavya/DesignPrinciples/README.md

-# SOLID Violations in OrderProcessor - README
+# SOLID Violations in OrderProcessor

 ## Overview